andresreis2304/theGrint/README.md

 # theGrint
-Techincal assesment API fro selling and posting golf acessories
+Techincal assesment API for selling and posting golf acessories